 Our group of hikers will be small (nine people max), screened by us for on-trail compatibility.
 All will be accomplished, athletic, aspiring.
-Together we’ll approach the hiking the way friends always do, with someone (in this case, us—Kathy and Craig) offering advice based on knowledge of the area.
+Together we’ll approach the hiking the way friends always do, with someone (in this case, us—Skye and Craig) offering advice based on knowledge of the area.
 We won’t be guiding per se.
 Instead, think of us as your scouts.

-We’ll visit La Gomera, La Palma, and Tenerife.
+We’ll visit La Gomera and Tenerife.
 The local airline will conveniently whisk us between the islands.
 On each one, we’ll all drive our own rental cars—in caravan—to and from the trailheads.
 We’ll devote our days to hiking the premier trails.
 Afterward we’ll return to our comfortable, modern apartments.
 And every evening we’ll have the opportunity to stroll: immersing ourselves in charming, stimulating, urban enclaves.

 We'll always have the flexibility to dine as we choose.
 We’ll never lack for variety.
-We’ll have quick access to small-but-well- stocked grocery stores, fresh fruit-and-veggie shops, superb German bakeries; and all kinds of cuisine including Spanish, Indonesian, East Indian, and traditional Canarian fare emphasizing seafood fresh from the Atlantic Ocean.
+We’ll have quick access to small-but-well- stocked grocery stores, fresh fruit-and-veggie shops, superb German bakeries; and all kinds of cuisine including Spanish, Thai, East Indian, and traditional Canarian fare emphasizing seafood fresh from the Atlantic Ocean.

 Unlike guided hiking, with its inherent restrictions, handholding, and invisibly inflated prices (tour companies profit by charging you far more than they pay— for everything), the trip with us will be financially transparent.
 You’ll see the actual costs, and that’s all you’ll pay.
 This makes our Canary Islands hiking vacation as inexpensive as possible.

-Your one additional investment will be $1700 USD per person for our counsel and organization.
-Throughout the journey, you’ll benefit from our knowledge— painstakingly acquired while living in the Canaries for more than ten months over the course of five years.
+Your one additional investment will be $1500 to $1900 USD per person for our counsel and organization.
+Throughout the journey, you’ll benefit from our knowledge—painstakingly acquired while living in the Canaries for more than ten months over the course of five years.
 Early on, we realized North American hikers are unaware of the Canaries.
 Nobody we met was from our continent!
 So we went on patrol for you.